 - Establish a simple and reliable system with clinic staff to record each time a child receives a book.
-This will give you the information for the progress report and help you track and evaluate the effectiveness of your program. - This information is also useful when you need to reorder and want to know which books were popular, etc. - Some possible ways to track books include: - Every time a medical assistant places a book or a chartbook is pulled for a provider to give out, make a hatch mark on a tracking sheet (Titles aren't necessary; gross numbers are what is tracked.) - > Add a BOOK GIVEN checkbox to the existing encounter form in the patient record. - Consider integrating Reach Out and Read into your EMR/EHR system. - Place a sticker/label/index card/bookmark inside each book so when a provider gives the book, they place the card/label/sticker/bookmark in a basket that is retrieved every month and counted. - Encourage providers to record the specific book or just write "book given" in their notes. - > Cross-check the accuracy of your book-tracking by counting the number of books available at the beginning and end of a time period and compare to your tracking system to see how accurate it is.
-Big discrepancies can be the springboard for a conversation at a staff meeting. - Keep the system simple and people will be more likely to comply. - Knowing the number of children up to 5 years old seen weekly or monthly for well-child visits will help you estimate in advance the number of books you need. - Knowing that number will also tell you whether books are going too quickly (i.e., being given out at other visits, given to siblings, or just disappearing) or too slowly (not being given out by providers). - Which books are favorites and should be reordered?
+This will give you the information for the progress report and help you track and evaluate the effectiveness of your program. - This information is also useful when you need to reorder and want to know which books were popular, etc. - Some possible ways to track books include: - Every time a provider or support staff selects a book to include in a child's well-visit, make a hatch mark on a tally sheet sorted by age group (titles aren't necessary; gross numbers are what is tracked.) - Add a BOOK GIVEN checkbox to the existing EMR encounter form in the patient record. - Consider integrating Reach Out and Read into your EMR/EHR system templates and reports. - Place an index card/bookmark inside each book so when a provider gives the book, they remove and place the card/bookmark in a basket that is retrieved every month and counted. - Encourage providers to record the specific book or just write "book given" in their notes. - > Cross-check the accuracy of your book-tracking by counting the number of books available at the beginning and end of a time period and compare to your tracking system to see how accurate it is.
+Big discrepancies can be the springboard for a conversation at a staff meeting. - Keep the system simple and people will be more likely to comply. - Knowing the number of children up to 5 years old seen weekly or monthly for well-child visits will help you estimate in advance the number of books you need. - Knowing that number will also tell you whether books are disappearing too quickly (e.g., being given out at other visits, given to siblings, or just disappearing) or too slowly (not being given out by providers). - Which books are favorites and should be reordered?
 What titles are not popular with the staff or families?
 Is there sufficient variety for each age group/language? - Keep a record of orders and books received.
 Save invoices and packing slips as part of your inventory system. - Work out a system that is most efficient for your staff.
 The most important thing is that it works for you and effectively tracks the flow of books.